DiasDevils/PythonVproject/README.md

 ![Exit option](exit.png)

 ## Future features
-This system needs more development.
-I had in mind something simple but it became more complex as it went along.
+I had in mind something more simple to be honest but it became more complex as it went along.
-First the bugs should be fixed to provide correct data.
-The stock should never be a minus number- this at least is a clear indication that data was incorrectly entered.
-The expiry calculations should be refined as well.
+I feel this system needs more development.
+The expirty date calculation should be properly thought out and a more complex logic developped.
 I feel the system could really improve as it does not feel smooth.
-It feels bulky therfore more refinement is merited.
+It feels a annoying once I use it again and again, therfore more refinement is merited.
+A future feature could be developped that if a delivery has been fulfilled and all stock is used then not let the user try to add more usage.
+Another feature could be not to allow same batch number for more deliveries for that batch number.

 ## Technologies used
 * Draw.io for making charts